AniSanikidze/WAAD-express.js-sample-pack/05-get-query/README.md

 ## Error Middleware

-Besides errorControllers configured in the errorControllers.js file, the application includes error middleware that handles invalid request paths. by sending back json error message with 404 status code.
-The function is configured in a separate file and is imported in index.js.
+The application handles errors that occur while executing API request to the provided path.
+For example, if the path is not correct, or API Request is not valid, the application sends back json error message with 404 status code.
+The function is configured in a spearate file and is imported in index.js.